 - Errors you thought had been corrected may reappear on your credit report.

-These mistakes aren’t simply frustrating.
-Credit report mistakes can cost you money — from higher interest rates, smaller lines of credit or credit denied — if they make you look to lenders like a worse credit risk than you are.
+Because credit scores are generally based on the information in credit reports, having mistakes in your credit reports can cost you money — from higher interest rates, smaller lines of credit or credit denied — if they make you look to lenders like a worse credit risk than you are.

 2. Taking cash advances

 A cash advance on your credit card is actually a short-term loan — an expensive one.
-A cash advance involves much higher fees than a cash withdrawal using an ATM or debit card.
-Get ready to pay not only an ATM fee but also a steep cash-advance fee.
-And that’s not all: You’ll pay a steep interest rate — usually higher than your credit card’s rate for purchases.
-In addition,unlike with purchase charged on your card, interest charges start accumulating immediately, usually from the day you take out the loan.
+Unlike when you withdraw cash from your bank account via debit card, a cash advance via credit card generally costs you a steep cash-advance fee as well as a steep interest rate.
+In addition, interest charges start accumulating immediately, usually from the day you take out the loan.

 3. Paying bills late